gymreklab/-cse185-spring18-week4/CSE185_Week4_PartI.md

 Take a look at reads, for instance by doing `samtools view FL_Rep1_chr5.bam`.
 If you scroll down, you'll notice the CIGAR scores have some extra characters in them we haven't seen before (See week 1 slides for a refresher on CIGAR scores).
 In the past, we have seen "M" for match, "I" for insertion, and "D" for deletion.
 Now we see many reads have "N" in the CIGAR scores (e.g. read ID SRR3950230.31710737).
 In the SAM specification, go to page 6 to read more about CIGAR scores and find out what "N" represents.
 What biological feature do you think the "N"'s stand for?

 <blockquote>
 **UNIX TIP**: `less` is really helpful for looking at and scrolling through files.
 A helpful way to visualize a sam file is to run `samtools view file.bam | less -S`.
-The `-S` parameter tells the terminal not to wrap lines, and instead allow you to scroll through long lines horizontally.
+The `-S` parameter tells the terminal not to wrap lines, and instead allows you to scroll through long lines horizontally.
 This makes files with long lines much more readable.
 Another trick: once you're looking at a file using `less`, you can use `ctrl-v` to scroll down more quickly than using the down button.
 </blockquote>

 ## 3. Quantifying gene expressiom